joel-janser/CPP-ENGINE/README.md

 The CSS Box Model rendering needs too much adjustsments for defining margin and padding to fix the issue with the natural distance.
 Much of todays CSS code is just fixing this issue and much of the design problems on websites base on this issue.

 Of course HTML has a complex ecosystem and Google Chrome around 50 million lines of code.
 This is a complex environment which has too much features for fail-safe systems and industry machines.
+The idea is to keep the lines of code for the software under 10'000 lines, with an easy to implement interface which can render text, colored boxes, images, etc. (for example to call SDL/OpenGL/Vulkan/Software-Renderer API's to use the graphics-card for rendering).